Street Craft Book Guerrilla Gardening / Bombing Yarn / Light Graffiti Street Sculpture / and more - Thames & Hudson

 • Origami and lace-like graffiti by Mademoiselle Maurice add a light touch to the streets of Paris and Hong Kong, among many others.

-Today, still an independent, family-run publisher, Thames & Hudson is one of the leading illustrated book publishers worldwide, with over 2,000 titles printed.
-It publishes high-quality collectible books across all areas of visual creativity: fine arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children's books is also expanding.
+Today, still an independent family-run publisher, Thames & Hudson is one of the leading illustrated book publishers worldwide, with over 2,000 titles printed.
+It publishes high-quality collectible books across all areas of visual creativity: fine arts (fine, applied, decorative, and performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The list of children’s books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

-Eager to continue the collectible book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house with offices in London and New York in autumn 1949.
+Eager to continue packaging collectible books in a second edition and recognizing the need to amortize high production costs of illustrated books, Neurath founded his own publishing house with offices in London and New York in autumn 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
+Today, Thames & Hudson is a recognized international brand, a symbol of British publishing.
 Its catalog includes thousands of incredible book titles, many of which are prestigious collector’s editions.

 Attributes / Details